juju-anselum/juju-anselum/README.md

 <a href=""><img src="https://github.com/user-attachments/assets/cd242eda-07b5-4dc1-99fa-6f36a9ebeb67" alt="X" height="24px"/></a>

 <!-- About me -->
-<p>I’m a creative developer, turning user imaginations into real products 🌟.
+<p>I’m a creative developer, turning clients imaginations into real products 🌟.
 From building interactive 3D websites 🌐 to crafting seamless web applications 💻, I love exploring new technologies 🔍 and leveraging them to create innovative, engaging experiences 🚀.
 I thrive on pushing boundaries, experimenting with fresh ideas 💭, and bringing concepts to life in the digital world 🌍.</p>

 A _**Creative Developer**_ by day ☼ and an _**Algorithm Slayer**_ by night ☾